Mary Anderson (actress, born 1918): Early life

 Anderson's younger brother James Anderson (1921–1969) was also an actor, best known as Bob Ewell in To Kill a Mockingbird (1962).
 They appeared in one film together, 1951's Hunt the Man Down.

 Career

-After two uncredited roles, she made her first important screen appearance in Gone With the Wind (1939).
+After two uncredited roles, Anderson made her first important screen appearance in Gone With the Wind (1939).
 After auditioning as one of the 1,400 actresses involved in the search for Scarlett, she received the supporting role of Maybelle Merriwether.

-In 1944, she played Alice the nurse, one of the ten characters in the Alfred Hitchcock film Lifeboat.
+In 1944, Anderson played Alice the nurse, one of the ten characters in the Alfred Hitchcock film Lifeboat.
 Ending her film career in the early 1950s, she occasionally acted on television, for example as Catherine Harrington on Peyton Place in 1964 (episodes 2-20).
 She made a guest appearance in Perry Mason as Arlene Scott in "The Case of the Rolling Bones" (1958).

-Personal life
+Death

-Anderson died on April 6, 2014, in Burbank, California, of a stroke, three days after her 96th birthday.
-She was under hospice care and died in a condo in Toluca Lake that she shared with her long-time companion, Gordon Carnon.
+Anderson died from a stroke in Burbank, California, on April 6, 2014, at the age of 96.